• Skip to primary navigation

 Butter and Chive Mashed potatoes

-• To do this just fill a sauce pot about 3-4 inches high and bring to a simmer with the bowl on top.
+• To keep mashed potatoes warm: Place them in a large heat-proof bowl (glass is perfect) and place on top of a pot with simmering water that is 3-4 inches.
 Once the water has come to a simmer, reduce to the lowest setting and tightly wrap the top of your bowl with aluminum foil to keep the potatoes from drying out.
 You will want to give them a stir every once in a while when you do this.

 Pairing Ideas